Browse the Guide:

 WILLIAMS, JOHN EDWARD (1867-1943).
 PAPERS, 1895-1940.
 0.6 cu. ft.
 Professor of mathematics (1903-1924) and dean of the college (1924-1943) at Virginia Polytechnic Institute.
 Class notes from graduate classes in mathematics and astronomy at University of Virginia; speech texts; printed articles by Williams, James Morris Page, William H. Echols and others; diplomas; and membership certificates.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms56-005.
 See also Williams' official records as Dean of the College in RG 11/1/2.

 WILLIAMS, SAMUEL W. PAPERS, 1868-1919.
 0.7 cu. ft.
 Lawyer in Bland County, Virginia.
 Notebooks from his law education at the University of Virginia, and ledgers from his business.
-Finding aid available in EAD on the Virginia Heritage database.
-Ms86-012.
+Finding aid available online.
+Ms1986-012.

 LILA VERNON.
 PAPERS. ca. 1937-41.
 Williamson's (class of 1941) bound and

 unbound notebooks from "Artistic Photography" class.
 Negatives and